-In the overview it becomes clear that each of them has plugins a very high distribution and is well rated.
+In the overview, it is clear that each of the Plugins has a very high prevalence and is well rated.
 Nevertheless Wordfence the undisputed market leader and also balanced in terms of price-performance ratio.
-At Sucuri you pay for the removal of the malware directly, but here the prices can be reduced, especially through a faster service and more frequent scans for $500 a year rise.
-At Wordfence professional malware removal is called optional service offered.
-So this is where it all depends on your needs.
+At Sucuri you pay for the malware removal directly, but here the prices can be increased, especially through a faster service and more frequent scans, to 500 dollars per year per year.
+At Wordfence professional malware removal is offered as an optional service offered as an optional service.
+So it all depends on your needs.

-It is important to know that it is quite unlikely that strong WP user passwords will catch malware.
-In our opinion, it makes little sense to buy malware removal directly as a service.
-Conversely, in the event of a malware infection at Wordfence the per-year license is included directly and would therefore only have to pay 179 dollars for one year.
+It is important to know that it is quite unlikely to catch malware with strong WP user passwords.
+In our opinion, it therefore makes little sense to purchase malware removal directly as a service.

-This is an important point which should not be disregarded: Wordfence is in our example the single independent supplierwhich has 35 employees and specializes only in the subject of WordPress security.
-Sucuri meanwhile belongs to the GoDaddy Group and iThemes was also purchased by another hosting company.
-They are also active in various other areas, such as Themedevelopment.
-Behind Wordfence the security company is the only one Defiant.
+An important point not to be sneezed at either: Wordfence in our example, is the only independent providerwhich has specialized only in the topic WordPress security.
+Sucuri belongs to the GoDaddy group and iThemes was also bought by another hosting company.
+They are also active in various other areas, such as Theme development.
+Behind Wordfence is exclusively the security company Defiant.

 In addition, it is quickly set up, clearly laid out and does not unsettle, as is the case with others plugins with too much technical information.